podo-gec/fungani/README.md

     python -m fungani.cli

+Optionally, if R is installed on your OS, a graphical representation of the ANI distribution will generated along raw results in your home user directory.

 ### Running the graphical application

 Assuming you are at the root of the project and the virtual environment is activated, simply run:

     python -m fungani.app

+Optionally, if R is installed on your OS, a graphical representation of the ANI distribution will generated along raw results in your home user directory.

+The graphical application offers the exact same set of options as the command-line application, see below.

 ![app](https://github.com/podo-gec/fungani/blob/master/assets/2024-08-30-14-39-38.png)